w3c/wai-curricula/content/designer/images-and-graphics.md

   * text alternatives that describe the information conveyed by images
 * apply the appropriate color contrast to images that are necessary to understand the content
 * use styled text instead of images of text when the technology in use can provide the desired visual presentation
-* define alternatives to CAPTCHA and biometrics, for example by providing visual, auditory, and logical CAPTCHA
+* define alternatives to biometrics and CAPTCHA, for example by providing visual, auditory, and logical CAPTCHA
 * explain the issues associated with relying only on one form of biometrics and CAPTCHA, and describe alternative approaches for authentication
 * evaluate the issues associated to accessing information contained in informative images and select other ways to convey the information where possible, including plain text
 * identify related requirements for developers to code alternative texts for informative images